Equipping people with the skills and knowledge they need to manage their recovery, have hope and gain more control over their lives.

 For many people it means a way of living a satisfying and meaningful life within the limits of mental illness.
 Putting recovery into action means focusing care on what is personally important and meaningful, looking at the person’s life goals beyond their symptoms.
 Helping someone to recover can include assisting them to find a job, getting somewhere safe to live and supporting them to develop relationships.

-Our recovery college, called ARCH Recovery College, opened in September 2014 in Durham.
-This exciting resource is available to TEWV service users, carers and staff in the Durham area.
+Our recovery college, ARCH Recovery College, opened in September 2014 in Durham and is available to TEWV service users, carers and staff in the Durham area.

 Courses aim to equip students with the skills and knowledge they need to manage their recovery, have hope and gain more control over their lives.
 All courses are developed and delivered in co-production with people who have lived experience of mental health issues.